Breck Eisner: Career

 Eisner's success in the commercial world opened the door for him to direct the TV film The Invisible Man for the Sci Fi Channel.
 That led to an episode of DreamWorks Television's mini-series Taken (2002), executive-produced by Steven Spielberg and starring Dakota Fanning.

 His first full-length effort was the crime drama Thoughtcrimes (2003), which was produced as a backdoor pilot and went straight to video.
 His theatrical directorial debut was the film Sahara (2005) starring Matthew McConaughey, Penélope Cruz and William H. Macy.
 The film is considered one of the biggest financial failures in Hollywood history.

 Eisner currently works as a director of film and television.
 In October 2005, it was announced that Eisner would direct a remake of the classic monster film Creature from the Black Lagoon which was dropped in 2009 for unnamed reasons, and in February 2008, it was announced that he would direct The Crazies, a remake of the film of the same name, released in 2010.
 In December 2009, it was announced he will direct the remakes of Flash Gordon and The Brood, though he later backed out of the latter.
 He is rumored to direct the remake of Escape from New York.
 Eisner is set to direct the film adaptation of the Mark Wheatley comic book Blood of the Innocent.
 In December 2010, he was in talks to direct the film adaption of the Hasbro board game Ouija.

 On March 5, 2013, Eisner was set to direct action fantasy film The Last Witch Hunter by Summit Entertainment based on Cory Goodman's script, Melisa Wallack would re-write the script.
 Vin Diesel stars as lead with Rose Leslie, Julie Engelbrecht, Michael Caine, Elijah Wood and Ólafur Darri Ólafsson.

 In April 2014, Sony Pictures Classics announced that Eisner would direct The Karate Kid sequel starring Jaden Smith and Jackie Chan.
 In June 2014, Eisner left the project because of scheduling conflicts with The Last Witch Hunter, released in 2015.

+In November 2024, it was announced that a production company Expanding Universe co-founded by Eisner with Naren Shankar, Daniel Abraham and Ty Franck has a development deal with Amazon MGM Studios, with their first project, television adaptation of The Captive's War trilogy, being directed and co-executive produced by Eisner.

-Private life
+Personal life

 In 2006, he married Georgia Leigh Irwin in a ceremony officiated by a Roman Catholic priest and held at her parents' house.
 Irwin's father is a real estate broker in Palm Springs who developed and sold the resort La Mancha; and her maternal grandfather, Carroll Rosenbloom, was the owner of the Los Angeles Rams and the Baltimore Colts.